URL Priority Fix Dashboard β€” AmazingCo πŸ“… Data window: 30 Apr – 18 Jun 2026

 Mobile CWV Fix Timeline

-Phased plan from current state to Good · Incorporating Google gTech Mobile UX Audit (Jun 2026)
+Phased plan from current state to Good Β· Incorporating Google gTech Mobile UX Audit (Jun 2026)

-Google gTech Mobile UX Audit — June 2026 Consolidated insight
+Google gTech Mobile UX Audit β€” June 2026 Consolidated insight

 Google's gTech team audited 3 key paid landing pages using real CrUX field data (75th percentile, June 2026).
-While the audit found LCP, CLS and INP are technically within "Good" thresholds on the AU mystery picnic page (LCP 0.8s, INP 79ms, CLS 0), the US mystery picnic and NCA pages show INP at 152–154ms — borderline Needs Improvement.
+While the audit found LCP, CLS and INP are technically within "Good" thresholds on the AU mystery picnic page (LCP 0.8s, INP 79ms, CLS 0), the US mystery picnic and NCA pages show INP at 152–154ms β€” borderline Needs Improvement.
 The audit identified two primary root causes causing the PSI lab score gap (scores 12–47 despite good CrUX field values): long-running JavaScript tasks blocking the main thread, and unoptimised above-fold image delivery.
-Fixing these will close the lab/field gap, push PSI scores above 50, and restore Google Quality Score.
+The 19 Jun PSI re-capture across 24 URLs confirms this is systemic, not isolated: lab TBT now averages over 2,000ms site-wide (peak 15,530ms on one URL), while field INP remains Good on 20 of 24 pages β€” the lab/field gap the audit flagged is still the dominant explanatory pattern.

-✗ Lab/field gap critical
+βœ— Lab/field gap still critical

 Week 1–2

-🚨 Immediate: Audit & Diagnosis
+βœ… Immediate: Audit & Diagnosis β€” partially underway

-🔵 Google gTech note
+πŸ”΅ Google gTech note

-CrUX field data shows AU mystery picnic LCP is already 0.8s — good.
-The PSI lab score of 12 is driven by JavaScript execution blocking interactivity in the lab environment, not slow image delivery per se.
+CrUX field data shows AU mystery picnic LCP is already in reasonable shape relative to lab (lab 9.9s vs field 2.4s) β€” the PSI lab score is driven by JavaScript execution blocking interactivity in the lab environment, not slow image delivery per se.
 Tools: Chrome DevTools, WebPageTest, PageSpeed Insights.

 Week 2–4

-🔧 Phase 1: LCP Image Optimisation — Preload Above-Fold Images
+πŸ”§ Phase 1: LCP Image Optimisation β€” Preload Above-Fold Images

 Highest ROI fixes shippable without major refactors.
 Focus entirely on mobile above-fold content delivery.
 Google gTech specifically recommends preloading the LCP hero image as a priority fix for the NCA page.